A Great La Morra Restaurant

 Bovio wine cellar

-Ristorante Bovio is a great dinning experience.
-It is situated in the heart of the Piedmont wine country and is ideal if you are staying in the Barolo, La Morra or Alba area.
+Ristorante Bovio is a great dining experience.
+It is situated in the heart of the Piedmont wine country and is ideal if you are staying in the Barolo, La Morra, or Alba area.

 For a starter, my wife and I always have the tajarin (if available); if not, it's the ravioli del plin.
 Tajarin is a local pasta variety that dates back to the fifteenth century.
 Rich in eggs and served with a veal sauce, it really is phenomenal.